Quansight-Labs/jupyterlab-accessible-themes/packages/githublight/README.md

 ## Font

-This theme is using the [Atkinson Hyperlegible font](https://brailleinstitute.org/freefont), which focuses on letterform distinction to increase character recognition, ultimately improving readability.
+This theme is using the [Atkinson Hyperlegible font](https://brailleinstitute.org/freefont), which focuses on letter form distinction to increase character recognition, ultimately improving readability.

 This font can only be changed for the `Markdown viewer` and the `Terminal`.
 You will need to make these changes from the `Advanced settings` editor in the JupyterLab UI: